Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

-We first evaluated \name on tasks in which (1) all samples involving a specific drug combination (``split-by-drug pairs") or (2) all samples involving a specific drug (along with its combinations) were held out during training (``split-by-drugs").
-The latter scenario better simulates the cases where the outcomes need to be predicted for a novel compound combined with an approved drug, as the drug that is held out mimics new compounds not encountered by the model during training (Fig.~\ref{fig:figure_2}a).
+We evaluate \name on two settings: (1) holding out all samples for specific drug pairs (``split-by-drug pairs'') and (2) holding out all samples for specific drugs together with any of their pairings (``split-by-drugs'').
+The split-by-drugs setting better reflects prediction for a novel compound combined with an approved partner (Fig.~\ref{fig:figure_2}a).

-\name model is trained on the following two datasets: TWOSIDES (2019-11-15), a self-reported DDI dataset extracted from FDA Adverse Event Reporting System (FAERS)~\cite{twosides} containing 4,656,138 drug combinations across 1,457 drugs and 795 outcomes, and DrugBank (2023-01-04), an expert-curated dataset with 1,188,371 drug combinations involving 3,632 drugs and 158 outcomes~\cite{drugbank} (Methods Sec.~\ref{method:data}).
-To test \name's generalizability, we created several dataset splits: in addition to random splits by drug pairs or drugs, we designed two splits to test model generalization.
-In the split-by-drugs (target) approach, the drugs in the test set have none or only a few therapeutic targets in common with those in the training set.
-In the split-by-drugs (ATC) approach, drugs from specific first level categories within the Anatomical Therapeutic Chemical (ATC) classification system were excluded from the training set (Methods Sec.~\ref{method:data}).
-These splits significantly increased structural differences between training and test drugs compared to random splits (Supplementary Fig.~S2a).
-For each dataset and splitting strategy, models are trained separately on the respective dataset and split for evaluation.
-Unless otherwise specified, the model trained on the full DrugBank dataset is used for pharmacological applications throughout this paper.
+\name is trained on two datasets: TWOSIDES (2019-11-15), a FAERS-derived resource with 4{,}656{,}138 combinations across 1{,}457 drugs and 795 outcomes~\cite{twosides}, and DrugBank (2023-01-04), an expert-curated resource with 1{,}188{,}371 combinations involving 3{,}632 drugs and 158 outcomes~\cite{drugbank} (Methods Sec.~\ref{method:data}).
+To probe \name's generalization, we introduce two harder variants of split-by-drugs.
+In split-by-drugs (target), test-set drugs share minimal therapeutic targets with training drugs.
+In split-by-drugs (ATC), we exclude drugs of certain first-level Anatomical Therapeutic Chemical (ATC) categories from training (Methods Sec.~\ref{method:benchmark_dataset_split}).
+Both strategies increase structural dissimilarity between training and test drugs relative to random splits (Supplementary Fig.~S2a).
+For each dataset and split, models are trained separately and evaluated on the corresponding test set.

-These dataset splits reflect challenges in drug combination development, where novel compounds are developed for new targets, often with limited preclinical data.
-While models have performed well on typical drug combination benchmarks~\cite{Zitnik2018,drugbank,twosides}, they usually assume all possible drugs have been encountered during training, an assumption that does not match scenarios in which new compounds are paired with existing drugs.
-For example, an approved drug may be combined with a novel compound to mitigate safety issues, enhance efficacy, or expand the approved drug's indications.
-The ability to model interactions with such novel compounds early in development, when only limited preclinical data is available, could streamline the development of combination therapies~\cite{reality_check_2023}.